 4. The gel polish isn’t coming off!
 Help!
 How can I remove the gel polish?

-Try the foil method – soak a cotton ball or pad in acetone (or acetone based remover), and place it on your nail.
-Wrap your nail in foil, and leave it on for 5 minutes.
+First, file the surface of the nail lightly to break the seal on the gel.
+Then, try the foil method – soak a cotton ball or pad in acetone (or acetone based remover), and place it on your nail.
+Wrap your nail in foil, and leave it on for 5-10 minutes.
 Then, remove the foil – the gel polish should be soft, and you can take a orangewood cuticle stick and scrape off the polish without harming your nail.
 If it’s not soft yet, repeat with the remover & foil; never peel off the gel polish, because it could harm your nails.
 Note that non-acetone remover will not remove gel polish.

 5. The gel polish is peeling off in sheets!
 Help!
 How can I get it to stick?

 Use the thinnest layers you can of everything – the base, color, and topcoat.
 Make sure that you wipe your nail surface with either alcohol or acetone before you use the gel kit – if you have oils on your nails, the gel basecoat won’t adhere properly.
 You could also have cuticle on your nail plate; using cuticle remover all over your nail should help with this.
 And finally, if you’re still having problems, you can also lightly buff your nails with a file to rough up the surface a little bit; this may help the gel basecoat adhere.

 7. How long should a gel manicure last?

 It really depends.
 Just like regular polish varies from a day to about ten days depending on the person, the polish, and the application, gel polish seems to vary from about three days to about three weeks, with most people finding that a gel polish application lasts more than a week.

 8. Will using gel polish harm my nails?